franciscoengenheiro/concurrent-problem-sets/README.md

 #### Style of synchronization
 The implementation uses a lock-free *retry* style of synchronization, where a thread that fails to consume a value from the container will retry until possible.

+In the implementation,
+both the `index` of the array of values and the `lives` property of each `value` were needed to be updated atomically, and therefore both are represented by an [AtomicInteger](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/atomic/AtomicInteger.html).

 An implementation that is not *thread-safe*, and that was the starting point of this implementation, can be seen [here](src/main/kotlin/pt/isel/pc/problemsets/unsafe/UnsafeContainer.kt).